Don't Wait for MebyBenLong©

 "Maybe I ought to have you tell me what happened -- from the beginning."

 He looked at me, obviously in thought, and then nodded.
 "Training flight.
 We left Oroville just after 11 hundred hours.
-We were supposed to make practice strafing runs at the bombing range and then return.
+We was supposed to make practice strafing runs at the bombing range and then return.
 Bishop was the alternate in case of trouble; I had engine trouble.
 I diverted to Bishop, but ran into weather."
 He paused occasionally during the disjointed description of his accident, obviously fighting the pain.
 "The lightning was pretty bad, it kept throwing the NDB around, and I couldn't get a good fix.
-I missed the base, when I finally got a fix, I was already past it, and had to make a 180.
+I missed the base, when I finally got a fix, I was already past it and had to make a 180.
 I made the turn, but ran out of fuel.
 I thought for sure I was going to smack a mountain, but as I let down, I came out of the clouds.
 I thought I was going to have enough altitude to clear the ridge, but all of a sudden it was like I hit a brick wall.
 I was still flying, just wasn't going anywhere and I knew I didn't have enough altitude to clear the mountains."
 I knew what an NDB was, an obsolete navigation device that homed on AM radio stations and was affected by lightning, but I can't say as I've even seen a modern airplane that still has one installed.

 "Sounds like you got caught in a microburst," I interjected.